KawarthaFruitMap/Map/README.md

 -increase social inclusion/ increasing participant health by engaging with others and connecting with neighbours through hands on effective community action.

 -increase public awareness that our local food banks accept healthy fruit and veg through locally established programs.

+Partnerships include The City of Kawartha Lakes, City of Kawartha Lakes and Haliburton Poverty Reduction Roundtable and the Kawartha Lakes Food Coalition Food Security Working Group